horacioleon/challenge-remote-access/client_side.md

 	- Windows
-		- Microsft Windows has no native ssh client, but you can install putty to access to servers that only accept ssh conections.
+		- Microsoft Windows has no native ssh client, but you can install putty to access to servers that only accept ssh connections.

-			To dowload go to the putty web ([here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)), chose the "MSI (‘Windows Installer’)" acording to the arquitecture of your machine, if your don't know if your machine is 32bit or 64bit, choose 32bit.
+			To download go to the putty web ([here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)), chose the "MSI (‘Windows Installer’)" according to the architecture of your machine, if your don't know if your machine is 32bit or 64bit, choose 32bit.
-			Putty has clasic instaler, Next , Next , Next and finish.
-When the processs finish, you can find putty on your program list.
+			Putty has classic installer, Next , Next , Next and finish.
+When the process finish, you can find putty on your program list.

-			Open putty, you can see at the session category on the rigth side, few blank text box, on text box "Host Name (or IP Address), put the client-a ip or FQDN server name.
+			Open putty, you can see at the session category on the right side, few blank text box, on text box "Host Name (or IP Address), put the client-a ip or FQDN server name.

-<mark>If you can access to the machine, contact your local support to help you, without access you can't continue with the procedure.</mark>
+If you can access to the machine, contact your local support to help you, without access you can't continue with the procedure.

 ### Create RSA keys
 Create on /root/.ssh/ a RSA key named "client-a" to be use on ssh login (use root user)